 Getting your air conditioning system tuned up annually is not an optional extravagance -- it's critical maintenance.
 Some tune up services, like lubricating all of your system's moving parts, are essential to the operation of your system from one year to the next.
 Other steps in the tune up process, such as cleaning the condenser coils, replacing filters and topping off coolant levels, will boost your system's efficiency and save you money.

-Whether you're already starting to use you're A/C or you won't be using your air conditioner for several weeks, a tune up is a great item to put on your winter or spring home maintenance checklist.
+Whether you're already starting to use your A/C or you won't be using your air conditioner for several weeks, a tune up is one of those vital spring home improvement projects.
 The off-season is the ideal time to schedule this service, because HVAC technicians are unlikely to have packed schedules before summer and tend to offer valuable early bird discounts on tune ups.

 Family members spend more time indoors during the chilly winter months, and that means more dust production.
 Factor in all the air circulation that your furnace has been doing, and you might be due for a thorough cleaning of your home's ductwork.

 Many HVAC professionals have special tools that allows them to scrub and disinfect the inner walls of your ductwork deep into the system.
 This helps your indoor air smell fresher and can bring relief to allergy sufferers by washing away layers of accumulated irritants.
 In neglected duct systems, it may even improve system efficiency.